DelphiWorlds/Kastri/Readme.md

 Android and iOS implementations of Firebase Cloud Messaging using their native libraries

+#### Geofencing support on Android

+Works a little like the regions support does for iOS with [TLocationSensor](http://docwiki.embarcadero.com/Libraries/Sydney/en/System.Sensors.Components.TLocationSensor).
+Set up geographical regions (each region is a location with a specified radius), and events fire when the user passes in/out of those regions

 #### Location

 Android and iOS framework made specifically for location updates when the application is in any state (e.g. even when it is not running)